openmainframeproject/tac/meetings/README.md

 TAC Meetings are are open to anyone interested in participating in the project.
 Meetings are generally scheduled the second and fourth Thursday of each month at 1:00 pm US Eastern Time.
 To join, you will need to register for the meetings as listed below:

-- For the TAC meeting on December 8, 2022, register [here](https://zoom-lfx.platform.linuxfoundation.org/meeting/91496599232)
 - For TAC meetings in 2023
   - Register [here](https://zoom-lfx.platform.linuxfoundation.org/meeting/94569165021) for the 2nd Thursday of the Month meeting
   - Register [here](https://zoom-lfx.platform.linuxfoundation.org/meeting/99009625866) for the 4th Thursday of the Month meeting

-_For 2022 no TAC meeting will be held on November 24th, 2022 (US Thanksgiving), or December 22nd, 2022 (Winter Holidays)._

 _For 2023 no TAC meeting will be held on November 23rd, 2022 (US Thanksgiving), or December 28th, 2022 (Winter Holidays)._